 Quick and dirty multi-threaded Django dev server

-Wednesday 9 March 2011This is over 13 years old.
+Wednesday 9 March 2011This is close to 14 years old.
 Be careful.

 The Django development server is great: it comes in the box, serves Django, auto-restarts on source code changes, and now even color-codes the log lines based on the status returns.